jeishu/first-portfolio/README.md

 ## Tests/Issues
 I utilized the Chrom Dev Tool to help fix many problems that I had encountered
+> OVERFLOW-X: HIDDEN;
-- overflow-x: I had some contents, padding, margin, etc that would exceed the actual viewport.
+- I had issues margin, and padding that would flow outside of the viewport, which lead to a horizontal scrollbar.
+- I initally used this to hid the horizontal bar, this lead to more issues than helping.
-    - this also conflicted with my Javascript, thus I had to fix the issue with my media queries.
+- This also conflicted with my single Javascript, thus instead of using the OVERFLOW-X: HIDDEN, I fixed the issue with Media Queries.
+> Layout problems
-- layout problems: I initially used CSS Grids for my website, but the CSS grids got more and more complicated, switch to Flexbox
+- I initially used CSS Grids for my website, but the CSS grids got more and more complicated, so switch to Flexbox
+> POSITION: STICKY;
+- While initially attempting to stick my NAVBAR to the top of the screen, it would roll pass it.
+- Did more research and realized, they you need the -web-sticky for compatibility for the Chrome Browser to work.
+> Chrome Dev Tool
+- I did about 90% of my troubleshooting on here to test screen size and CSS codes.
+- Used to help identify limits for my Media Queries.

 ## Contribute
 - My class instructor, Calvin